 Budgeting tools may vary according to the respective business areas and operational fields.
 For instance, it is possible to have a sales budget that covers revenue by product and offers an estimated quantity of goods expected to be sold.
 It also highlights the amount sold and the revenue expected from the company.

-These instruments are useful to compare previous year’s performance and to build, evaluate and develop from them.
+These instruments are helpful to compare the previous year’s performance and to build, evaluate and develop from them.
 Therefore, these standards are critical to the correct operational functioning and the achievement of the business objectives.